 Just so there isn’t confusion, I am not suggesting that anyone avoid classes that deal with legal subjects.
 If that interests you, go ahead.
-Just don’t make the mistake of thinking that it will prepare you at all for 1L.
-The main thing that prepares you for law school in my opinion is taking a heavy workload in a challenging subject.
+Just don’t make the mistake of thinking that it will prepare you at all for 1L year.
+The main thing that prepares you for law school, in my opinion, is taking a heavy workload in a challenging subject.
 It’s the nature of the work, and not the particular subject matter, which is most important.
 That brings us to our discussion of the best majors for law school…

 The Best Majors for Law School

-The matter of picking a good major for law school is a pretty simple.
+The matter of picking a good major for law school is pretty simple.
 You want a serious subject that interests you and where you think you can obtain a high GPA.

 This is important for two reasons: First, more difficult subjects are well-regarded by admissions staff.
 Though it may surprise some, the hard science majors are particularly in demand at law schools.
 I think this is partly because they are in short supply and add variety to the class, but more so because these students tend to excel in the law school environment and also are very in demand for employment after receiving a law school education (often for intellectual property law).

 Second, dense subjects just prepare you better for the rigors of law school.
 I noticed that students who did hard majors at rigorous schools had a slight edge in law school because they were used to dealing with a very heavy workload.